 Although your clinicians may be your strongest ally when working with people, they can potentially be harmful to your treatment center’s finances.

-Addiction recovery is very expensive to say the least.
+Addiction treatment is very expensive to say the least.
 The necessary care provision is very intensive and complicated.
 Although the ideals and principles behind care centers are very altruistic in nature, good intentions alone cannot sustain a business.
 At the end of the day somebody has to pay the rent, utilities, and wage costs associated with these centers.

 For obvious reasons, insurance companies manage their funds very carefully.
-Although they are obligated to help in varying extents depending the situation, it is within their self-interest to ensure that they do not pay any more than required.
+Although they are obligated to help in varying extents depending the situation, it is within their own interest to ensure that they do not pay any more than required.
 To ensure fairness in distribution of these funds, there are specific guidelines and prerequisites that are attached to these obligations, and if not met, they are under no obligation to pay.